bastien70/dbsaver/docs/english.md

             upload_destination: '%kernel.project_dir%/public/files/backups'
 ```

-You also need to add/update the `BACKUP_LOCAL` environment variable in `.env.local` like this:
+2. Add/update the `BACKUP_LOCAL` environment variable in `.env.local` like this:
 `BACKUP_LOCAL=1`

 ### On AWS S3 <a name="aws-storage"></a>

+If you have **Task** installed, then just run the following command : `task switch-aws-storage`.

+Else, follow the instructions below :

-Create/update the following environment variables in the `.env.local` file to match the ones from AWS S3:
+1. Create/update the following environment variables in the `.env.local` file to match the ones from AWS S3:

 ```
 ###> AWS_S3 ###